FrogBattle/HelioBench/timelog.md

 ## Week 7

+### 1 Nov 2021
+* *1 hour* Review the requirements, high-level project plan, previous meeting minutes, include questions, progress and agenda for the meeting.
+* *1 hour* Try to decouple the PetClinic Spring MS from the whole application, surface problems, include in meeting agenda.
+* *0.5 hour* Have meeting with Yehia, gather meeting minutes and send to relevant repos.

 ### 10 Nov 2021
-* *1 hour* Poke around the Sock Shop Spring MSs to figure out a way to include a Spring API benchmark.
+* *1.0 hour* Poke around the Sock Shop Spring MSs to figure out a way to include a Spring API benchmark.
 Establish very high coupling between services and no way to mock inditividual Spring API service.
-* *1 hour* Look at the PetClinic MS app.
+* *1.0 hour* Look at the PetClinic MS app.
 The `/vets` endpoint seems quite standalone with all (generic) dependencies.
 Eg: service discovery, config server, vets service, prometheus.
 Some can be reduced to isolate better.

 ### 08 Nov 2021
 * *0.5 hour* Send an email to Yehia about MoSCoW user stories (requirements) in Trello.